 It will also make your turtle sad 🙁

-That title begs for context, so here it is.
-I don’t sleep anymore.
+The title of this post begs for context, so here it is: I don’t sleep anymore.
 At best I just hang upside down in my cave for a while and try not to stare at the clock.
 That gives me plenty of time to go looking for the end of the internet.
 I think I’m close.

 From there I learned about box turtle conservation, turtle habitats, what stresses turtles out, and how to help a turtle cross the street.
 I also learned that WAY more people than you would think have lost a turtle this week (there were three).
 Then the best comment of all popped onto the thread: “If its a western polka-dotted samurai turtle it’s probably illegal to keep it.”
 I embellished that description a bit, but it was a ridiculous comment nonetheless.

 It’s not illegal BTW (I Googled it)…

 The rest of the thread was a debate about the lawfulness of owning wild tortoises.
 As entertaining as it was, it got me thinking.
 Believe it or not the “legal” comment reminded me of how we often approach workers.